 If you visit Manly offseason or you simply like walking, there are many tracks and coastal walks that meander through stunning scenery and bushland.
 The most famous is the 10 km Manly to Spit Bridge Coastal Walk that will let you discover a lot of secret beaches, observe the bush and coastal flora and wildlife, and enjoy beautiful views from amazing vantage points.

 Watch the sunset in one of many beachside restaurants

-As soon as you drop off the ferry, you’ll notice a wide array of restaurants, ice cream parlours, fast food and bars around the harbour, along the Corso, and the promenade of Manly Beach.
+As soon as you drop off the ferry, you’ll notice a wide array of restaurants, ice cream parlors, fast food and bars around the harbor, along the Corso, and the promenade of Manly Beach.
 Burgers, fish and chips, sushi, pizza: you will find any kind of food you like.
-You can really have a great dinner, enjoy a happy hour or simply sit on a bench eating your ice cream and watch the world go by.
+You can really have a great dinner, enjoy a happy hour, or simply sit on a bench eating your ice cream and watch the world go by.